mcubelab/gelslim/README.md

   - Tangential Force Calculation
   - Normal Force Calculation

+## License
+These design files are licensed under CC-by-NC, as found in the LICENSE file.

 ## Citing
 If you use this project in your research, please cite this paper:
 @Article{Taylor2021GelSlim,